 Cost: $5

-First of all, Malmö has a castle – with a moat!
+When you visit Malmö the first thing you should see is the castle – it even has a moat!
 Granted, there are castles all over Europe so I suppose it’s to be expected, but as someone who grew up in the U.S. where there aren’t really any castles, these are always fascinating to me.
 This one is Scandinavia’s oldest surviving Renaissance castle.
 Built in 1434 and remodeled in the 16th century, it currently houses a museum with a variety of old and new art to enjoy.
 One of the most interesting things I learned was that the Malmö Museum served as a refugee camp for survivors of World War II.
-In 1945, over 25,000 survivors of the Nazi concentration camps arrived in Malmö and many of the city’s public spaces were given over to house them, including this museum, who opened its doors and housed almost 2,000 refugees for a few months that spring/summer.
+In 1945, over 25,000 survivors of the Nazi concentration camps arrived in Malmö and many of the city’s public spaces were given over to house them, including this museum, which opened its doors and housed almost 2,000 refugees for a few months that spring/summer

 Slottsträdgården / Castle Garden